Survivor Series (2006): Event

 The fifth match was a First blood match between Mr. Kennedy and The Undertaker.
 During the match, Kennedy started to cough blood but Montel Vontavious Porter (MVP) provided Kennedy with a towel and cleaned the blood.
 Referee Charles Robinson did not notice that Kennedy was bleeding so the match continued.
 The match ended when MVP hit The Undertaker with a chair, causing him to bleed.
-After the match, The Undertaker hit Kennedy with a chair and performed a Tombstone piledriver on him.
+After the match, The Undertaker went on an onslaught, hitting Mr. Kennedy with a hard chair shot making him bleed profusely, performed a Tombstone piledriver, then hitting Kennedy multiple times with his bare fist.

-The next match was the traditional Survivor Series match between Team Cena (John Cena, Rob Van Dam, Sabu, Kane, and Bobby Lashley) and Team Big Show (The Big Show, Test, Umaga, Finlay, and Montel Vontavious Porter (MVP)).
+The next match was the traditional Survivor Series match between Team Cena (John Cena, Rob Van Dam, Sabu, Kane, and Bobby Lashley) and Team Big Show (Big Show, Test, Umaga, Finlay, and MVP).
 Umaga was eliminated after being disqualified for hitting Van Dam with a television monitor.
 Van Dam eliminated MVP after a chokeslam by Kane and a Five Star Frog Splash.
 Test eliminated Van Dam after a Running Big Boot.
 Sabu eliminated Test after a Springboard Tornado DDT.
 Big Show eliminated Sabu with a chokeslam.
 Kane was eliminated when Finlay hit Kane with a shillelagh and Big Show performed a Chokeslam on Kane.
 Lashley speared Finlay to eliminate him.
 Cena eliminated Big Show after a Spear by Lashley and an FU, leaving Cena and Lashley as the sole survivors.

-The main event was between King Booker and Batista for the World Heavyweight Championship.
-The stipulation was that if Batista lost, he would never have another chance at the title as long as Booker was champion.
-Theodore Long announced before the match, if Booker had been disqualified or counted out, he would lose the championship.
-Batista executed a Spinebuster on Booker for a near-fall.
-Booker executed a Book End on Batista for a near-fall.
-Batista executed a Batista Bomb on Booker but Booker touched the bottom rope, voiding the pinfall.
+The main event was a Last Chance match between King Booker and Batista for the World Heavyweight Championship.
+Theodore Long announced before the match, if King Booker had been disqualified or counted out, he would lose the championship to Batista.
+Batista executed a Spinebuster on King Booker for a near-fall.
+King Booker executed a Book End on Batista for a near-fall.
+Batista executed a Batista Bomb on King Booker but King Booker touched the bottom rope, voiding the pinfall.
 Batista almost executed a Batista Bomb on King Booker's wife, Queen Sharmell, but threw her out of the ring instead.
-Whilst the referee was tending to Sharmell, Booker attempted to hit Batista with the title belt but Batista countered and hit Booker with the belt.
-Batista pinned Booker to win the title.
+Whilst the referee was tending to Queen Sharmell, King Booker attempted to hit Batista with the title belt but Batista countered and hit King Booker with the belt.
+Batista pinned King Booker to win the title in the same city where he had to surrender the title back in January earlier in the year.

+Reception

+411mania wrestling gave it a 4.5 out of 10 calling it "boring".